 - Learned that GitHub is both a website and service for storing and sharing code

-Learned that Github that uses Git to facilitate software development by tracking changes
+Learned that Github uses Git to facilitate software development by tracking changes

 Created your own GitHub account

 Enabled security features like keeping your email private and turning on two-factor authentication